Skiing Holidays in Flaine

 This 100% car-free location has an inclusive ambience and offers doorstep skiing from its plentiful accommodation options, some of which have earned a positive reputation over the years for affordable luxury.

 The resort is split into different levels which are connected by footpaths and the resort’s well known red funicular lift.
-Most accommodation is self-catering, which is often the most hassle-free option for families who want to do their own thing at meal times and shop for essentials independently.
+Most accommodation in Flaine is self-catering, which is often the most hassle-free option for families who want to do their own thing at meal times and shop for essentials independently.

 When it comes to facilities, you’ll find everything you need here – from après-ski bars to family restaurants, supermarkets and a host of on and off slope activities for kids of all ages.